 Irlen Syndrome

-When reading the words on a page or a screen is difficult, it may not always be because of a learning difficulty.
-Some people have light sensitivity and visual processing problems, symptoms that affect their ability to read.
-Irlen Syndrome, also known as Meares-Irlen Syndrome, Scotopic Sensitivity Syndrome, and sometimes referred to simply as visual stress, describes a situation in which the difficulty is not with actually seeing the letters on a page, but interpreting the incoming visual information.
-Ease of visual processing can be affected by changing the color of the text background to a particular tint that best suits the reader.
-Irlen Syndrome can affect individuals of any age and can be both frustrating and demotivating, particularly when it interrupts reading comprehension for work or school.
+Some people believe that when reading words on a page or a screen is difficult, it is not always because of a learning difficulty but rather light sensitivity and visual processing problems.
+Irlen Syndrome, Meares-Irlen Syndrome, Scotopic Sensitivity Syndrome, and visual stress, are all sometimes used to describe a situation in which an individual experiences difficulty not with actually seeing the letters on a page, but interpreting the incoming visual information.
+When it comes to Irlen Syndrome in particular, proponents believe ease of visual processing can be affected by changing the color of the text background to a particular tint that best suits the reader.
+They say Irlen Syndrome can affect individuals of any age and can be both frustrating and demotivating, particularly when it interrupts reading comprehension for work or school.

 Irlen Syndrome was first reported in the 1980s

-In terms of its history, Irlen Syndrome is a relatively “new kid on the block” compared to other learning and processing difficulties.
-It was first identified by New Zealander Olive Meares in 1980, who described the problems some students were having when reading from or writing on white paper (1).
+Irlen Syndrome was first mentioned by New Zealander Olive Meares in 1980, who described the problems some students were having when reading from or writing on white paper (1).
 Working quite separately, American psychologist Helen Irlen observed additional symptoms and wrote about what she labeled scotopic sensitivity.
-She identified the benefits of using colored overlays in alleviating symptoms.
+She identified benefits to using colored overlays in alleviating symptoms.

-According to Irlen UK, up to 14% of people may be affected by the condition.
-The Irlen group finds evidence of Irlen Syndrome in people who have dyslexia, as well as some children and adults who have Attention Deficit Hyperactivity Disorder (ADHD), those who are autistic and people who may have experienced a brain injury (3).
+The Irlen Syndrome Foundation suggests up to 14% of people may be affected by the condition.
+They claim there is evidence of Irlen Syndrome in people who have dyslexia, as well as some children and adults who have ADHD, those who are autistic and people who may have experienced a brain injury (3).

-Each person’s need for an appropriate tint for an overlay (or a pair of glasses or lenses) is different.
-It’s also been observed that using the wrong color can cause problems and be less than helpful.
-Interestingly, even if the condition runs in families, the choice of tint and color may be different for different family members (3).
+Despite this, the Irlen Syndrome Foundation provides a self-test on their website.
+They say the results can help individuals decide if they need to contact an "Irlen Screener or Diagnostician for a formal assessment."
+Irlen Screeners believe each person’s needs for an appropriate tint for an overlay (or a pair of glasses or lenses) will be different and that using the wrong color can cause problems and be less than helpful.
+They say even if the condition runs in families, the choice of tint and color may be different for different family members (3).

-In the absence of definitive test results, if you suspect a student has Irlen Syndrome, you might try printing worksheets on different color paper.
-Some teachers have observed a preference for orange, gold, or pastel pink and yellow.
+Informal advice from educators includes printing worksheets on different color paper.
+Some teachers have observed a preference for orange, gold, or pastel pink and yellow in students.
 When younger children are learning to read, try using gel strips or box strips to expose only the amount of text the student should process at one time - usually phrases or a part of a sentence.
 Pacing is vital, or the student may end up calling out words without comprehension.
 In a virtual setting, you might recommend a student adjust the screen background and text color until he or she finds a combination that reduces visual stress and makes it easier to read.

 6 Things to keep in mind

-1. White as a background color is least helpful.
+- White as a background color is reported by some to be the least helpful.
 This is also the case for people who have dyslexia and may experience disruption reading black text on a white background.

-3. Irlen Syndrome may affect an individual’s ability to read both printed and electronic material.
+- An individual’s ability to read both printed and electronic material may be affected.
 When deciding which online learning program to use, look for apps that have accessibility options, including the ability to adjust text and background color.

-4. The amount and quality of light in a room may matter.
-Some students prefer to avoid fluorescent or bright lighting and may find it helpful to wear a cap with a brim.
+- Some students may find the amount and quality of light in a room affects their reading.
+They may prefer to avoid fluorescent or bright lighting and can find it helpful to wear a cap with a brim.

-6. Typing may help when visual stress occurs from writing.
+- Typing may help when visual stress occurs from writing.
 In touch-typing, a student is not relying on their eyes to search for keys, rather muscle memory in the fingers is harnessed to spell out words.
-This can reduce stress and enhance writing fluency for some people with Irlen Syndrome.
+This can reduce stress and enhance writing fluency for some people.

 An accessible touch-typing course

-Touch-type Read and Spell (TTRS) is an online typing program designed for individuals who struggle with literacy and processing difficulties.
-It’s particularly useful for people with Irlen Syndrome as the text and background color of the typing exercises can be adjusted to match each individual’s preferred tint.
-The words are read aloud as they are typed.
-It’s accuracy-based, so it also helps build self-confidence and self-esteem for learners who find reading and writing difficult.
+Touch-type Read and Spell (TTRS) is an online typing program designed for individuals who struggle with literacy and visual processing difficulties.
+It allows the text and background color of the typing exercises to be adjusted.
+In TTRS, words are read aloud as they are typed.
+It’s also accuracy-based, so it helps build self-confidence and self-esteem for learners who find reading and writing difficult.

-In touch-typing, it’s as if finger memory comes into play.
+In touch-typing, finger memory comes into play.
 Words flow without conscious concentration.
 TTRS builds sight reading skills by teaching high-frequency vocabulary and presents groups of words with similar sound and letter patterns to reinforce phonics and spelling skills.

 More on visual processing disorders